 - Weakness when bending the elbow or twisting the forearm

-The OSI upper extremity specialist will listen to you as you explain your symptoms, discuss your concerns, and examine you for signs and symptoms of biceps injury.
+Your board-certified OSI upper extremity specialist will listen to you as you explain your symptoms, discuss your concerns, and examine you for signs and symptoms of a bicep injury.
 The doctor will test the rotational strength of your forearm, comparing that to the uninjured forearm.
-While you’re under our expert care, the following imaging tests may be recommended to confirm the diagnosis:
+Your OSI doctor may also recommend the the following to confirm the diagnosis:

-To regain full elbow function and arm strength, tendon surgery is necessary; however, a number of factors bring nonsurgical treatments into play: if you are able to tolerate the lack of full arm function (injury occurred in your nondominant arm), or if you are older and less active.
+To regain full elbow function and arm strength, tendon surgery is necessary.
+However, a number of factors bring nonsurgical treatments into play, like if you are able to tolerate the lack of full arm function (injury occurred in your nondominant arm), or if you are older and less active.
 If you choose nonsurgical treatment, those options include:

-- Heavy lifting and overhead activities are to be avoided.
-Additionally, a sling may be provided.
+- Rest.
+Heavy lifting and overhead activities are to be avoided.

 - Anti-inflammatory medications.
 Use of NSAIDs such as ibuprofen for pain and swelling.

 - Physical therapy.
 To strengthen the arm, your OSI doctor may recommend physical therapy, which you can do right at OSI, to restore elbow movement and function.

-It is recommended that surgery be performed in the initial 2 to 3-week period following injury.
-There are different procedures available for tendon reattachment, which may include the use of metal implants to anchor the sutures.
+It is recommended that surgery be performed in the initial 2- to 3-week period following injury.
+There are different procedures available for tendon reattachment.
+One includes the use of metal implants to anchor the sutures.
 The other includes either a single incision (front of elbow) or two incisions (front and back of elbow).
 You will likely need a cast or splint following your surgery.